jeanralphaviles/dump1090-docker/README.md

 [Screenshot](https://github.com/jeanralphaviles/dump1090-docker/raw/master/feeder_id.png).

-Note, if you're running on a Raspberry Pi or a non-x86 machine, the Piaware image from Dockerhub may not work correctly.
+Note, if you're running on a Raspberry Pi or a non-x86 machine, the Piaware image from Docker Hub may not work correctly.
 If Piaware isn't starting you'll need to build the image yourself.

 ```shell